 Why Your Small Business Needs a Fuel Card

 All-brand fuel cards, like Fleet Card and WEX Motorpass, allow you to fill up at almost any fuel station across the country.
-This provides great flexibility for you and your employees, but the downside is that these cards often don’t offer substantial pump-price discounts, and monthly card fees can be higher with transaction fees potentially applying.
+This provides great flexibility for you and your employees.
+The downside is that these cards often don’t offer substantial pump-price discounts, and monthly card fees can be higher with transaction fees potentially applying.

 Considerations When Choosing a Small Business Fuel Card